0xCakin/Udacity-Data-Engineering/ReadMe.md

-# Predictive Analytics for Business Nanodegree Program - Bertelsmann Technology Scholarship
+# Data Engineering Nanodegree Program

 This nanodegree program is designed to learn data model architecture, data lakes and warehouses, data pipeline automation and working with massive datasets.